-Ajmer is a city located 130 kms from jaipur and 14 kms from Pushkar.
-Trip to Ajmer and pushkar is about exploring this two pilgrimage sites in a day.
-My blog trip to Ajmer and Pushkar contains beautiful pictures of these two holy sites.
+Ajmer is a city located 130 km from Jaipur and 14 km from Pushkar.
+This Blog, the Road trip to Pushkar is about exploring these two pilgrimage sites in a day.

 AJMER- Introduction to my trip in a day in Ajmer and Pushkar

 The blog “A day in Ajmer and Pushkar” consists of my journey from Jaipur to Pushkar and Ajmer.
 This is how I spent A day in Ajmer and Pushkar.
 It also contains the places I visited, the photographs which I took, and the things I learned.
 The city Ajmer has got its name from”Ajay Meru” which means an Invincible Hill.
 Rugged Aravali Hills surround the city of Ajmer by all sides.

 Ajmer is a city located 130 km southwest of Jaipur and 14 km from Pushkar.
 It is one of the oldest cities in Rajasthan and is established by a Rajput Ruler.
 Ajmer is a popular pilgrimage center for Muslims, Hindus, and Jains.
 So let’s start the journey and the trip to Ajmer and Pushkar in a day.